Case Closed: Popularity

-The series has ranked on the "Book of the Year" list from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked 5th in 2012; 11th in 2014; 4th in 2015; 6th in 2016; 5th in 2017; 1st in 2018; 5th in 2019; 6th in 2020; 10th in 2021; and 5th in 2022.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Case Closed ranked fourth, behind One Piece, Demon Slayer: Kimetsu no Yaiba and Slam Dunk.
+The series has ranked on the "Book of the Year" list from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked fifth in 2012; eleventh in 2014; fourth in 2015; sixth in 2016; fifth in 2017; first in 2018; fifth in 2019; sixth in 2020; tenth in 2021; fifth in 2022; eighth in 2023; and thirteenth in 2024.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Case Closed ranked fourth, behind One Piece, Demon Slayer: Kimetsu no Yaiba and Slam Dunk.

-The animated adaptation of the series was also popular in Japan, appearing in the top six of Japanese TV Rankings at various times.
-The television series ranked among the top twenty in polls conducted by anime magazine Animage from 1996 to 2001.
-It also placed better than twenty-third in polls for the Top 100 anime conducted by Japanese television network TV Asahi in 2005–06.
-The series received considerable airtime in China; it was the second most broadcast animation there in 2004.

 In 2006, the Japanese government used Conan in campaigns to help promote crime awareness among children.
 Targeting the same audience, Japan's Ministry of Foreign Affairs used Conan and his friends in two pamphlets: one to promote the ministry's mission, the other to introduce the 34th G8 summit held in the country in 2010.
 Several characters in the series featured in the sixth installment of the Anime, Heroes and Heroines commemorative stamp series issued by Japan Post in 2006.
 Aoyama and his creations are celebrated in his hometown Hokuei, Tottori; a museum with exhibits of his work is located there, and several bronze statues of Jimmy Kudo, Conan Edogawa, and Rachel Moore are installed in various locations throughout the town.
 It also has other tourist attractions related to Detective Conan, including a Detective Conan themed airport and train station, and it is promoted as Conan Town.

 In 2018, Case Closed caught the attention of American late night talk show host Conan O'Brien, who discussed the character Conan Edogawa as well as Conan Town in his talk show Conan, and visited the town in September 2018.